Shaping our Community:

 The Braich Empire

-Landing in Victoria, he quickly found work in forestry, and studiously learned every trade within the sawmill industry, swiftly moving up the ranks.
+When he landed in Victoria, he quickly found work in forestry and studiously learned every trade within the sawmill industry, swiftly moving up the ranks.
 A shrewd young man, he worked hard and saved all his money so that he could take advantage of new opportunities as they arose.

 In the late 1940s, he discovered Mission and felt it was the perfect place to start his own venture.
 In the wake of the 1948 flood, land on the flats was inexpensive.
 Building Herman Mills in 1950 in the flood zone was a risk, but again his courage paid off.
-Realizing his prime location on the river could be utilized, he turned the flood risk to his advantage, building a lumber barge and loading facility.
+He realized his prime location on the river could be utilized, and turned the flood risk to his advantage by building a lumber barge and loading facility.

 In this fashion, Mr. Braich quickly gained success and the respect of the Mission community.

-At that time, the only way to immigrate from India was to find a sponsor from Canada, and Herman Singh Braigh, believing that he could provide the opportunity for his countrymen that he had enjoyed, he became a patron of many such men.
+At that time, the only way to immigrate from India was to find a sponsor from Canada, and Herman Singh Braigh became a patron of many such men, believing that he could provide the opportunity for his countrymen that he had enjoyed.
 Vouching for their character, he employed the newcomers at his industries.
 It is estimated that hundreds of men came to the area through the opportunities offered by Braich.
 In 1959, he built a bunkhouse on the mill grounds that could house his labourers.
 Guaranteeing free accommodation, the recent immigrants could save money and become established enough in Canada to bring their families over from India, or to buy land and start businesses themselves.
 Many settled on vacant land in the Mission flats which soon became known as “Little India.”

 In 1968 Herman Mills burnt down, which was a catastrophic loss for the Indo-Canadian community.
 An estimated 128 families moved away (over 1,000 people); many had lost their jobs.
 A new mill was built later in 1974 on the exact same site, but Abbotsford had by this time overtaken Mission in size and economic importance, and many chose to move there where there was also a growing Indo-Canadian community.